23 Different Types of Flies in South Carolina

 While the males are more colorful than the females, both sexes possess large mandibles that can be used to defend themselves against predators.

 In South Carolina, Dobsonflies typically emerge during late summer and early fall.
-During this time, they can be seen flying around their preferred habitats in search of food.
+During this time, they can be seen flying around their preferred habitats for food.

-Although these types of flies in South Carolina are not considered to be a threat to humans, they can bite if handled carelessly.
+Although these flies in South Carolina are not considered a threat to humans, they can bite if handled carelessly.

 As such, it is best to admire these creatures from a distance and leave them to their own devices.